marcaureledivernois/MNIST-K-Means-Clustering/README.md

 # MNIST-K-Means-Clustering

+Disclaimer : This repo is forked from https://github.com/Datamine.
+I mainly corrected/updated some portions of the code.

 Using K-Means Clustering to Identify Handwritten Digits

 Uncompress the .tar.gz archive to get the `digits.base64.json` dataset, which you'll need. (`tar -xzvf digits.base64.json.tar.gz`)